A. Piazzolla: Reinventing Tango music

 His unique style was not accepted by the Tango community for many years, as his music was not considered to be part of the Tango tradition, causing him many bitter moments, but always stayed truthful with himself.

-Piazzolla not only contributed to develop a unique style that now is recognised worldwide, but served as an inspiration for young composers and musicians in Argentina.
+Piazzolla not only contributed to developing a unique style that now is recognised worldwide but served as an inspiration for young composers and musicians in Argentina.

 If you are interested in listening to another example of Contemporary Argentinian music, you can do it from Gisela Paterno's "Phantasy for Violin and piano"